Actuarial-Control-Cycle-Part-A-2023-T1/Supreme/README.md

 <br><ins> Sensitivity against the assumption for the percentage coverage: </br></ins>
 * current coverafe : please refer to Figure 1
 * Favourable Scenario : 20% decrease in the coverage
-* Unfavourable Scenario: 20% increase in the percentage coverage Assume that the cost for the program under current scenario is V. (detailed simulation results can be found in the Appendix E)
+* Unfavourable Scenario: 20% increase in the percentage coverage

+Assume that the cost for the program under current scenario is V. (detailed simulation results can be found in the Appendix)

 |Scenarios| |
 | ------------- | ------------- |